 TGbe editor: Please update the contents of the following paragraph in this subclause as shown below:

-When instructed to do so by a higher layer function triggered via an external interface, and upon receipt of an MLME-EPCSPRIACCESSENABLE.request primitive, an (#10261)EPCS AP MLD shall follow the procedure below to request the change of the EPCS priority access for an associated non-AP MLD to the enabled state .
+When instructed to do so by a higher layer function triggered via an external interface, and upon receipt of an MLME-EPCSPRIACCESSENABLE.request primitive, an (#10261)EPCS AP MLD shall follow the procedure below to request the change of the EPCS priority access for an associated non-AP MLD to the enabled state (#10326, #12695) for the service type specified by the SME.

 NOTE 1—The definition of the external interface is out of the scope of this standard.

-An AP MLD with dot11SSPNInterfaceActivated equal to true shall verify if the dot11EPCSPriorityAccessAuthorized for the non-AP MLD in the dot11InterworkingEntry is set to true.
+An AP MLD with dot11SSPNInterfaceActivated equal to true shall verify if the dot11EPCSPriorityAccessAuthorized for the non-AP MLD in the dot11InterworkingEntry is set to true (#10326, #12695) for the specified service type.

 NOTE 2—Successful verification is defined when the dot11EPCSPriorityAccessAuthorized for the non-AP MLD in the dot11InterworkingEntry is set to true.
 The verification by an AP MLD with dot11SSPNInterfaceActivated equal to false is out of scope of this standard.